eselimnl/dima/docs/about.md

   - ✅
   - ❌
   - ❌
-* - Output and visualizations
+* - Multiple interactive visualizations
-  - Dashboard with interactive plots
+  - ✅
-  - Static page with a line plot and interactive 3D-structure
+  - ❌
-  - Static page and a line plot
+  - ❌
-  - Static images: line plot, sequence logo
+  - ❌
 * - Web service input size limit
   - 100 MB ⭐
   - ~0.2 MB
-  - No limit
+  - ?
   - No limit
 ```
 <a></a>
-: ⭐ Analysis of larger files possible with [CLI version](https://github.com/PU-SDS/DiMA).
+: ⭐ Analysis of larger files possible with [CLI version](https://github.com/PU-SDS/DiMA) which there is no limit.
 # 1.6.
 Defining diversity motifs

 For a given sequence alignment, all sequences at each of the aligned *k-mer* positions are quantified for distinct sequences and ranked-classified into diversity motifs based on their incidences, as described in Hu et al. (2013) (Supplementary Figure 1, see extract below) (PMID: [23593157](https://pubmed.ncbi.nlm.nih.gov/23593157/)).